 For this particular oil refinery in southern Louisiana, the inspection surface of fractionator piping was 240°F. Too hot for inspectors to work around, so shutting down the unit was previously the only option.

 Gecko's TOKA 3 HotBot platform is specifically designed for high surface temperature inspections - up to 250°F, in fact.
 So, the Gecko Robotics Inspection Team (GRIT) was able to complete their inspection while the unit was still online.

 Three piping sections of the fractionator overhead line were inspected - around 300 linear feet in total.
 Piping had OD measurements of 54" and 48".
-The GRIT team were made up of three Level II NDT certified inspectors.
-They completed the inspection in just three days, working 12-hour shifts; original scope by the plant had budgeted for four days to do the work.
+The GRIT team was made up of three Level II NDT certified inspectors.
+They completed the inspection in just three days, working 12-hour shifts; the original scope by the plant had budgeted for four days to do the work.
 Gecko completed the work a day ahead of schedule.